nonpenso/pyguidos/docs/usage/input_format.rst

 .. note::
     Values 3 and 4 are only accepted by Fragmentation, Accounting and RSS.
-    MSPA strictly requires only values 0, 1 and 2.
+    SPA strictly requires only values 0, 1 and 2.

 Landscape Mosaic Maps